The Corporate Tax Planning Law Review: United Kingdom

 Until 30 June 2016, the UK had a patent box regime that allowed an arm's-length return on intellectual property (IP) held in the UK to qualify for a reduced tax rate of 10 per cent, even if all the associated research and development (R&D) was done outside the UK.
-In light of BEPS Action 5, although IP that was already in the patent box on 30 June 2016 continues to benefit from the old rules for five years, other patent income qualifies only to the extent that there is a nexus between the research and development (R&D) activity of the company and the tax benefit derived from the patent box regime.
+In light of BEPS Action 5, IP that was already in the patent box on 30 June 2016 benefits from the old rules until 30 June 2021, but other patent income qualifies only to the extent that there is a nexus between the research and development (R&D) activity of the company and the tax benefit derived from the patent box regime.
 The nexus requirement means that IP must be generated by R&D activities of the UK company itself, or by R&D outsourced to third parties.
 Acquired IP and IP generated by R&D outsourced to associates are no longer eligible for the patent box.

 Where IP has been generated from a combination of 'good' and 'bad' expenditure, a fraction of the patent income qualifies for the patent box.

 Now that the UK has left the EU, a further relaxation of the new rules may be possible; the UK might, for instance, decide to treat all R&D outsourcing within the UK as 'good' expenditure.

 If a UK company is financed by subscribing for shares, there are no tax consequences for the share subscription but no tax deduction for dividends paid on the shares.
 The UK does not impose any withholding tax on dividends paid by UK companies, other than dividends derived from the tax-exempt business of a UK REIT (see above), or flow-through distributions of interest paid by a listed investment trust.

 A repurchase of shares (although not a redemption of redeemable shares) in a UK-incorporated company may be subject to stamp duty at the rate of 0.5 per cent.